Apply for Discretionary Housing Payments (DHPs)

-- Deposits or rent in advance - the claimant must be on Housing Benefit or Universal Credit already to be considered for this.
-The property they intend to move into must be considered affordable by the Local Authority.
+- Deposits or rent in advance - you must be on Housing Benefit or Universal Credit already to be considered for this.
+The property you are moving to must be considered affordable by the Local Authority.

 - Other lump sum housing costs such as removal costs

 - Help where you have a Benefit cap applied to either your Housing Benefit or Universal Credit.